direct2sunny/Assignment-1/README.md

 Overall, our virtual pet care simulation offers users a fun and educational experience, allowing them to develop a sense of responsibility and empathy while enjoying the companionship of their virtual pet.
 Whether users seek a casual gaming experience or a meaningful learning opportunity, our application provides a versatile and engaging platform for virtual pet care.

+**Extra Feature Added:** Without quitting the Pet care program, we can choose another pet and start caring of another Pet.

 **Runtime Video Attached**